Illustrative Design Department Mission

 - Students demonstrate cultural competencies in recognizing the physical, cognitive, cultural, and social human factors that shape design decisions.

 - Students demonstrate communication competency in the ability to solve communication + design problems.

 - Students demonstrate communication competency in their understanding of basic business practices, including the ability to organize design projects and to work productively as a member of teams.

 - Students demonstrate communication competency in a strong use and proficiency in storytelling & communication.

 - Students demonstrate design competencies in understanding: symbolic representation, principles of visual organization/compositional theory and information hierarchy, and the proper use of typography and its various applications.

-- Students demonstrate design competencies in understanding art and design history, theory and criticism.
+- Students demonstrate design competencies in understanding art and design history, theory, and criticism.

 - Students demonstrate design competencies in a strong use and proficiency in media and digital skills, and mechanical skills such as drawing and the use of value and color.

-- Students demonstrate design competencies in the ability to create and develop visual form in response to communication problems.
+- Students demonstrate design competencies in the ability to create and develop a visual form in response to communication problems.